 - A new category for cannabis health products may be introduced in 2020/21 that could allow for a less stringent market, potentially creating not only a new industry, but also opportunities for companies looking to get into the wellness space.

 Have more than five minutes?
-Contact Chris Nyberg or any other member of our Cannabis group to learn more.
+Contact a member of our Cannabis group to learn more.

 Blakes and Blakes Business Class communications are intended for informational purposes only and do not constitute legal advice or an opinion on any issue.
 We would be pleased to provide additional details or advice about specific situations if desired.